Rekindle Romance in Long-term Relationships

 Bedtime routine – Go to bed each day with the intention of letting the day’s stressors and irritations behind.
 Say a few kind words to each other and go to bed with a kiss and a cuddle when you have the chance.

-If you find that your relationship is struggling and it seems difficult to rekindle the romance, online marriage counselling can be helpful in identifying where things started shifting and how to get back into a happier place.
+If you find that your relationship is struggling and it seems difficult to rekindle the romance, online marriage counseling can be helpful in identifying where things started shifting and how to get back into a happier place.

 Wishing you the best,